verifai-ai/optimizer/README.md

 ### The FIFO cache controller experiment

 Cache Controller Design - Experiment 1
-The first experiment was a Cache Controller design shown in Fig. The controller supports up to four CPU ports.
+The first experiment was a Cache Controller design shown in Fig 1.
+The controller supports up to four CPU ports.
 Input transaction collisions are checked at the input stage where four FIFOs - one per CPU port - holds transactions which fail collision checks with transactions from another CPU ports and hence must be serviced later.

 <img src="images/image34.png"
          width="500" height="300" />

-Figure-5:  Cache Controller with 4 CPU Ports
+Figure-1:  Cache Controller with 4 CPU Ports

 Input FIFO’s can be so difficult to fill in the presence of random traffic that it seldom or perhaps never reaches a full state even across a very large number of simulations.
 This has implications for DV coverage since the FIFO must be filled in order to ensure correct operation and to uncover bugs resulting from a FIFO full condition.
 After a suitable number of simulation runs were completed, the resulting DV control settings and the corresponding FIFO occupancy simulation results were fed to an VerifAI-RL agent which, once trained, generated a set of recommended settings to use in a subsequent set of runs.
 After completing this second set of simulation runs using the settings from the RL agent, the results were again fed into the RL agent which generated a subsequent improved set of recommended settings.
 This process is summarized in Figure-6  below: